 The artist would then have to make the resulting image visible by fuming it with mercury vapor.
 The complicated procedure would then finish by removing its liquid chemical treatment, rinse and dry it, and then seal the result behind a glass.

 This was approximately what Girault de Prangey did in Athens in 1842.

 The year 1842 was only twelve years after the first modern Greek state’s official establishment and only nine years after the last Ottoman soldier left Athens forever.

 Athens had become the capital of the Kingdom of Greece in 1834, only eight years before the first picture of the Acropolis had been taken.

-The city was a small town, almost ruined due to the long Greco-Turkish war that ultimately led to Greece’s liberation.
+At the time, the city was a small town, almost ruined due to the long Greek War of Independence that ultimately led to Greece’s liberation.

 It is worth mentioning that this was the period when Georg Maurer, the Regent of the new Greek state, had said that “Athens, which before the Liberation War had about 3,000 houses, now doesn’t even have 300.
 The rest have been turned into an amorphous pile of stones.”

 The 1840s and 1850s were the decades when the city of Athens began to take its modern shape, with its emblematic buildings built at that time, including today’s Parliament House.